- Moving to Mobile

 A quick detour: List of Top 7 most frequently used mobile payment apps

-As users are steadily moving towards the use of payment apps for day-to-day transactions, the need is to lay emphasis on providing a seamless payment experience to your customers.
+As users are steadily moving towards the use of payment apps for day-to-day transactions, the need is to lay emphasis on providing a seamless payment experience and mobile app engagement to your customers.

 User retention, in the simplest sense, implies bringing users back to your app.
 While App store optimization, paid advertisements, influencer marketing and a variety of other user acquisition strategies can bring new users to your application, the real deal is keeping them meaningfully engaged and retaining them.